livelihoods-and-landscapes/maplandscape/README.md

 * Authenticated access to GeoPackages stored in Google Cloud Storage.
 * Admin mode for data cleaning and editing geometries and attribute values.

-This package was developed as part of the [Livelihoods and Landscapes] project which is developing tools and approaches to map diverse agricultural landscapes.
-The initial motivation for developing the package and application was to provide analysts with tools to analyse and visualise geospatial data collected 'in the field' using the [QField](https://qfield.org) mobile GIS application.
+This package was developed as part of the [Livelihoods and Landscapes](https://livelihoods-and-landscapes.com) project which is developing tools and approaches to map diverse agricultural landscapes.
+The initial motivation for developing the package and Shiny application was to provide analysts with tools to analyse and visualise geospatial data collected 'in the field' using the [QField](https://qfield.org) mobile GIS application.

 ## Use